mbrimmer/w251/hw3/README.md

 docker run --name mosquitto -p 1883:1883 -d alpine_cloud mosquitto docker run --name subscriber -v "/root/w251/hw3/":/HW03 -v "/mnt/mybucket":/OUTPUT_DIR -ti cloud_ubuntu bash
 ```
+Running the containers -- the first to be the mqtt broker and the second to do our processing.
 Looking at the second run command, we are specifying two variables -- the first one is to let the user navigate to the source code (below).
 The other is the mount point mounted above (mybucket).

+Note that to run the following script you'll have to navigage to the appropriate directory in /HW03/
 ```
 python3 faces_subscribe.py
 ```
 No options are needed (but they could be added in the future to increase portability, etc.)

+SHOCKINGLY!
+One may get to see an image come across the wire if all goes well :)

 ![Image_Example](https://raw.githubusercontent.com/mbrimmer/w251/master/hw3/Faces/face-00.png)